gardenjs/docs/README.md

 Happy Gardening :)

 ---
-Copyright (C) 2023 - present by Robin Danzinger & Martin Farkas.
+Copyright (C) 2023 - present by Martin Farkas.
 Maintained by <a href="https://www.rabbitdevelopment.com" target="_blank">Rabbit Development</a>.

+Further information can be found in the [LICENSE](https://github.com/gardenjs/docs?tab=License-1-ov-file#readme) file.